Previous Post – Day 3 – Chele to Tamagaon

 - 2013 3344

 At a minimum of $500.
 U.S. per visitor for ten days, where does that money go?
 Maybe it pays for the road to China?
-Increased vehicle traffic will end upper Mustang as a trekking destination but makes travel and transport of food and goods much easier and cheaper for the 6000 to 7000 who still live there.
+Increased vehicle traffic will end upper Mustang as a trekking destination but will make travel and transport of food and goods much easier and cheaper for the 6000 to 7000 who still live there.

 But first Ghami.
 After Lo Manthang and Charang, it is the largest village in upper Mustang.
 We stopped at the first guesthouse – Hotel Lo-Ghami – on the south end of the village and entered the grounds through the gate pictured in the image below.